augcog/ROAR_VR/README.md

 gst-launch-1.0 udpsrc port=5000 ! application/x-rtp, encoding-name=H264,payload=96 ! rtph264depay ! h264parse ! avdec_h264 ! autovideosink

-if you see a video shows in a pop-up window, it means that you have successfully streamed the video, you can now terminate the command line reciever and start working on Unity.Good Luck!
+if you see a video shows in a pop-up window(it should show something like an old TV is not receiving signal, a screen of lots of colored strips), it means that you have successfully streamed the video, you can now terminate the command line reciever and start working on Unity.Good Luck!

 ### Unity
 Double click `Assets/Scenes/SampleScene.unity` to open the Scene.